 1. Pseudoephedrine Can Be a Gateway Drug for Other Substances

 It’s very easy for teenagers and young adults to start using Sudafed as an experiment.
-However, once they enjoy the initial high, they can develop a dependency and later on an addiction.
-Most users start gravitating towards other substances like meth.
-Since the highs are similar, people often gravitate to easier-to-find, cheaper alternatives to sustain their addiction in the long run.
+Still, once they enjoy the initial high, they can develop a dependency and, later, an addiction.
+Most users start gravitating towards other substances like meth since the highs are similar; people often gravitate to easier-to-find, cheaper alternatives to sustain their addiction in the long run.